Species Profile: OakMarch 19, 2015

 Here, we take a closer look at America’s hardwood sweetheart.

 Hundreds of species

 Oak trees make up the genus Quercus, of which there are some 600 different species.
-Here in the States, the most popular species for flooring are the native Quercus alba, White Oak, and Quercus rubra or borealis, Northern Red Oak.
-However, there are a few other species whose qualities are so similar to Quercus alba that they are also sometimes sold as White Oak.
+Here in the States, the most popular species for flooring are the native Quercus alba, White Oak, and Quercus rubra or Borealis, Northern Red Oak.
+However, there are species whose qualities are so similar to Quercus alba that they are also sometimes sold as White Oak.